OctopusDeploy/docs/docs/administration/sync-instances/index.md

 hideInThisSection: true
 ---

-Syncing two or more Octopus Deploy instances is not an trivial task as there are several items to consider.
-This section will guide you through the necessary steps to sync multiple Octopus Deploy instances.
+We are sometimes asked about standing one or more separate instances, generally due to regulations or company policies, and syncing data between them.
+That is not an trivial task as there are several items to consider.
+This section will guide you through those items, along with the various pitfalls.

 ## Use Cases

-This guide assumes you are attempting one of these use cases.
+This section assumes you are attempting one of these use cases.

 - You want to create a separate **Dev/Test** instance and a **Staging/Production** instance.
 A release starts in Dev/Test and moves to Staging/Production.
 You want the deployment process (and a few other items) to be kept in sync.
 - You have a "main" Dev/Test/Staging/Production instance, but need an isolated **Production** instance for a set of tenants/targets due to regulations or business contracts.
 The main instance is the truth center, the other **Production** instance is a clone with a few minor differences.